 Earn 1 point for every $1 spent and receive a $5 discount for every 50 points redeemed!
 Double points from 11 a.m. - 12 p.m every Monday-Wednesday and for take out!
 Ask a staff member for more details!

 Restaurant partners Chef Colin Lynch, Heather Kennaway Lynch, Jefferson Macklin, and Beverage Director Ryan Lotz, opened Black Lamb in July 2019.
 Following the success of their coastal Italian staple, Bar Mezzana, tropical escape, Shore Leave, and hidden sushi bar, No Relation, Black Lamb is the team’s love letter to the South End neighborhood.
-Together with Executive Chef Sam Olivari, Chef Colin Lynch will present the warm hospitality he’s known for, paired with a casual, modern American menu that boasts new takes on recognizable classics.
+Together with Executive Chef Sam Olivari and Chef de Cuisine Christian Bishop, Chef Colin Lynch will present the warm hospitality he’s known for, paired with a casual, modern American menu that boasts new takes on recognizable classics.

-A full raw bar will provide guests with eight to ten daily oyster offerings that highlights local bivalves.
+A full raw bar will provide guests with daily oyster offerings that highlights local bivalves.
 For dessert, Pastry Chef Mary Olivari concocts a curated list of comforting pastry offerings.